yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

     }

     func yunoCreatePayment(with token: String, information: [String: Any]) {
-        // The SDK has generated a one-time token
-        // Create the payment in your backend using this token createPaymentInBackend(token: token) { [weak self] success in if success {
+        createPaymentInBackend(token: token) { [weak self] success in if success {
-                // Continue the payment process
                 Task {
                     let additionalView = await self?.paymentFlow?.continuePayment()
                     if let additionalView = additionalView {
-                        // Show additional view if necessary
                         self?.showAdditionalView(additionalView)
                     }
-                    // If additionalView is nil, the payment will complete automatically }
+                }
             }
         }